craftcms/docs/docs/5.x/system/elements.md

 - Bi-directional [relationships](./relations.md);
 - Automatic indexing for [search](./searching.md);

-Other features are specific to a type—like Assets’ tie to files, or Entries’ drafts and revisions system.
+Other features are specific to a type—like Assets’ tie to files, or Entries’ nesting capability.

 ## Indexes